jsiegmund/submerged/README.md

 # How do I use it?

 At the moment, the sources are here for you to use under the Apache 2.0 License.
 The solution, with some personal alterations, is based on the remote monitoring example provided by the Azure IoT team.
-To run the entire solution, you'll need both the hardware (which I will detail below) as well as an Azure subscription to run the back-end.
+To run the entire solution, you'll need both the hardware ([here](hardware.md)) as well as an Azure subscription to run the back-end.
 The goal is to make this service multi-tenant and available to anyone who wants to use it.
 In that case you only have to arrange the hardware, but at the moment the project isn't there yet.

 More information on how I built this and how you configure the back-end parts can be found in this blog series: <http://blog.repsaj.nl/index.php/series/azure-aquarium-monitor/>.